kubkon/syclld/README.md

 When unpacking globals, it is important to realise that we currently don't care about symbol resolution yet.
 For this reason, we will initialise every new global symbol to the first occurrence in any of the input object files.
 Also, since globals are by definition unique to the entire linking process, we store them in the linker-global list `Elf.globals`, and we create an additional by-name index `Elf.globals_table` so that we can refer to each global by-index and by-name.
 The former will be used exclusively after symbol resolution is done, while the latter during symbol resolution.

 In order to create a new global `Symbol` instance, we can use `Elf.getOrCreateGlobal`.
 In order to populate a global `Symbol` we can use `Object.setGlobal`.

+### Part 1.3 - checkpoint

 Now, let's try re-running the linker and see what happens: